Lewis Woodson: Birth and early life

+The Woodson family is a black American family.
+Its history and efficacy has been under attack for over 30 years (2024 now).
+The Jefferson-Hemings controversy Wikipedia page and the Sally Hemings Wikipedia page are dominated, not as a matter of design or intent, on the part of the Wikipedia organization, but as a matter of practice and reality, by individuals who have the same mindset as Mississippi-born Pulitzer-prize winning historian Dumas Malone, who successfully prevented a Sally Hemings movie from being produced in his lifetime.
+They have erased from those Wikipedia pages anything and everything they did not like.
+The idea that all Americans have equal access to free speech is 100% fictional, because many institutions and business allow mob rule to dominate without boundaries.

 In addition, results of a 1998 Jefferson DNA study conclusively showed that there was no genetic link between the Jefferson male line and the Woodson male line.
 The study's major findings were that the Y chromosome of the Jefferson male line matched that of Sally Hemings' son Eston's descendant.
 The Woodson Y chromosome did show northern European ancestry.
 The body of the 3rd President, Thomas Jefferson, was not exhumed, thus his DNA (sample) was not tested.

 Move to Ohio and later to Pittsburgh

 The Woodson family moved from Virginia to Chillicothe, Ohio about 1821.
-Chillicothe had a strong community of numerous free blacks, a center of abolitionist activity, and a station on the Underground Railroad.
-Soon the Woodsons helped establish a black Methodist Episcopal congregation there, the first west of the Allegheny Mountains.
+Chillicothe had a strong community of numerous free blacks; it was a center of abolitionist activity.
+Soon the Woodsons helped establish an African Methodist Episcopal congregation there, the first west of the Allegheny Mountains.

+In 1829 Thomas Woodson acquired a 50-acre farm in Jackson County, Ohio, which he grew over time to 382 acres.
+He had a large herd of cattle (400), hogs (150), and "fine horses."
+He must have come to Ohio with a stake, otherwise he is made out to be a genius or a miracle worker; he was neither.
+Nor did he win the lottery or inherit money, while living as an orphan.
+The best speculation is that the Hemings family 'misappropriated' cattle and horses from Jefferson's Bedford plantation (near Lynchburg), taking them to Greenbrier County and Thomas skillfully grew a herd from there.
+The word Jefferson used for unsanctioned liberties taken by the Hemings family was 'mismanagement.'
+Lewis Woodson moved with his wife and children to Pittsburgh in 1830/31.
+He remained connected to his family in Ohio.

 Lewis and two brothers, Thomas and John, became ministers in the African Methodist Episcopal Church (AME), a new, independent, African-American denomination started in Philadelphia in 1816.
 The Woodsons helped establish new congregations in what was then thought of as the western United States.
-Lewis Woodson moved with his family to Pittsburgh, PA in 1830/1.